 This section of the portal is for supporting the Disciplined Agile Value Stream Consultant Workshop (DAVSC), currently under development.
 Discussions on the pages here will take place on the Disciplined Agile LinkedIn group.

-I keep hearing that because we are working on complex systems we cannot have full coverage of what to look for.
-I think it is just the opposite.
+We often hear that because we are working on complex systems we cannot have full coverage of what to look for.
+Our view is just the opposite.
 Because we are working on complex systems we must have complete coverage.
 Systems Thinking and Complex Systems

 Complex systems are characterized by dynamic relationships between their related components.
 One cannot understand the system by individually looking at any one or two or three components alone.
 The system is not merely the sum of the components but rather it is the integration of the components, their relationships and the interconnections between them.
 Systems thinking starts with understanding this.
 You must recognize that you cannot investigate or learn about a system by decomposing it into its components.
 Rather, to learn how the system behaves, and more importantly, how to improve it, you must take a holistic view of the system.
 A system thinker can investigate components of a system, recognizing that the sum of the components is not the system and that investigating the system while ignoring certain components that make it up will leave a faulty understanding of the system.